VoliJS/NestedReact/README.md

 # NestedReact

 > Stay tuned.
-Version 1.0 is on the way, with the full power of ES6 and mixins.
+Version 1.0 is on the way, with the full power of ES6 classes and old good React mixins.
 Together.
+You don't have to choose.
 And with NestedTypes 2.0 as the state management solutions, which is 2-3 times faster in all browsers and brings ES6 classes support with it.

 React application architecture with [classical OO models](https://github.com/volicon/nestedtypes) in the data layer.